Noah Knows Best

 Noah Knows Best is an American sitcom that aired on Nickelodeon from October 7 to December 17, 2000.
 The series was canceled with five unaired episodes out of thirteen produced, due to low ratings.
+The five unaired episodes were shown overseas in various countries like the UK and Australia following the shows cancellation in the US.
 The show starred Phillip Van Dyke as the title character, Noah.
-The show was recorded at Nickelodeon Studios in Orlando, Florida and was the last sitcom of its kind to be taped there as the concept was too outdated by its time of premiering.
+The show was recorded at Nickelodeon Studios in Orlando, Florida and was the last sitcom of its kind to be taped there as the concept was thought to be too outdated by its time of premiering.
 It was one of the last shows to premiere on Nickelodeon's Saturday Night block, SNICK.

 History

 The show only lasted for two months on Nickelodeon, from October to December 2000.
 The poor ratings resulted in the quick cancellation of the show.
-Creator Ken Lipman stated once in an interview that creative differences were the reason the show did not last long.
+Creator Ken Lipman, co-creator of The Secret World of Alex Mack, stated once in an interview that creative differences were the reason the show did not last long.
 As he says regarding the inspiration for the show: